-Congress tends to work in fits and starts. ...
+Congress tends to work in fits and starts. . . .
 The legislative agenda can be heavy or it can be light.
 There were also Statements of Administration policy that we would review.
 If it was a statement of Justice Department policy, we would not review it.
 Sometimes we would say, "This should not come out of the White House; the Justice Department or the State Department should issue this."
 Sometimes we would be involved in deciding who ought to comment on the bill, and who ought to testify.
 If it was going to be a Statement of Administration policy, which is in effect attributed to the President, we would look at those carefully.
 Those would be in effect a letter that would say here's what the Administration thinks about S-332, the omnibus such and such act.
-(Culvahouse interview, p.
-9)
+(Culvahouse interview)

-Other legislative decisions to which the Counsel's Office responds are more routine: There was someone who handled the disease of the week.
-Congress passes all of these little bills all the time establishing that cystic fibrosis week will be such and such and a presidential proclamation is required.
+Other legislative decisions to which the Counsel's Office responds are more routine:

+There was even someone who handled the disease-of-the-week.
+Congress passes all of these little bills all the time, establishing that a certain week, for example, will be cystic fibrosis week, and a presidential proclamation is required.
 So somebody has to read what Congress said and then prepare the proclamation.
-It's called the disease of the week.
 When there was all this talk about testing urine and blood for drugs, I had someone handle that, and he was our fluids man.
 It was pretty informal but yet I knew what each of the people in the Office would be handling.
-So I could always bring that person in-.
+So I could always bring that person in.
 (Wallison interview, p.
-16)
+12)